memfault/interrupt/_drafts/advanced-gdb.md

 $37 = (const struct shell_static_entry (*)[5]) 0x8031650 <shell_wifi_commands>
 ```

-The above array is a list of `shell_static_entry` structs, each of which have many fields.
+The above array is a list of `shell_static_entry` structs, each of which has many fields.
 Browsing through lists of structs is sometimes cumbersome, especially if I'm only trying to look at a single field.

 Convenience variables can help with this.